My brothers and sisters in the Lord,

 How do I participate in weekend Mass?

-- Wearing a mask is required for attending Mass.
+- Wearing a mask covering your nose and mouth is required for attending Mass.
 Please supply your own.
 (NOTE: Masks or facial coverings should not be worn by children under two years of age or by anyone with breathing difficulties.)

-- Your temperature will be checked before coming into the church/chapel.
+- Your temperature will be checked before coming into the church or chapel.

 What can I expect when I arrive for Weekend Mass?

-- Plan to enter through the front doors of both church and chapel.
+- Enter through the front doors of both church and chapel.
 Signs will appear on all other doors directing you to the front doors.

 - Please remain at least six feet away from others as you wait your turn to check-in.

-- Once you enter the building, you will be directed to a seat.
-Do not expect to take your usual seat.
-Families may sit together in the rows where more space is allotted.
+- Once you enter the building, ushers will be present to assist you in choosing an appropriate socially-distanced seat.
+Please cooperate with them.
+If you find your usual seat already taken, please, in charity, choose another.
+Those sharing the same household may sit together in the rows where more space is allotted.
 Couples/individuals should sit in the other rows.

 - Once you arrive at your seat, please remain in place for the duration of the Mass.

 - Please be on time.
-Latecomers even with a reservation will not be seated.
+Latecomers might not be seated.

 What will be different about Mass?